Eyewhy/SC1015_Project/README.md

 ## Conclusion
-More variables coming together can make create better models that make more accurate predictions than using single variables alone
+More variables coming together can make create better models that make more accurate predictions than using single variables alone, for this, we decidede to stick to y = `Popularity`, `Members` + genres + studios\
+Comparing the results from the different models, neural networks performed the best, but this is only true after standardising the numerical data values.
+Otherwise, ordinary linear regression would've performed the best\

 ## What we learnt
 - One-Hot Encoding